Mineral loss. Not good for bones, definitely not good for teeth.

 Hydroxyapatite – The Basic Building Block

 Hydroxyapatite is a naturally occurring form of calcium that makes up as much as 70% bone and is the main mineral in tooth enamel.
-If you have demineralized enamel, the minerals are hydroxyapatite.
+If you have demineralized enamel, the minerals lost are hydroxyapatite molecules.
 Improvements in the ability to synthesize bio-identical (just like that which occurs in your body) hydroxyapatite for medical use have greatly benefited people trying to treat early mineral loss in teeth.
+But, foods are not likely to have bioavailable hydroxyapatite in them.

 So, use a toothpaste or tooth gel with bioavailable nano hydroxyapatite.